Help us direct you to the right place to sign up

 New York, NY, 10003

-This policy covers how CompStak® (“CompStak,” “We,” or “Us”) treats Personally Identifiable Information (“PII”) and other information that CompStak collects in connection with our services, whether you are using our services as either a visitor to our website (“Visitor”) or as a user who has completed our registration process (“Members,” Visitors and Members collectively referred to as “Users”).
-CompStak considers PII to be information that can be traced directly back to and identifies an individual, such as name, address, email address, and/or phone number.
-We do not consider PII to include information that has been anonymized so that it does not allow a third party to easily identify a specific individual.
-This policy does not apply to our collection and use of data about commercial properties contained in our Database, which is covered in our Fair Information Statement, available here.
+This policy covers how CompStak, Inc. (“CompStak,” “We,” or “Us”) treats information that relates to an identified or identifiable person (“Personal Information”) and other information that CompStak collects when you visit CompStak.com (the “Website”), and/or when you access our information, products, or services (collectively, with the Website, the “Services”) whether you are using our Services as a visitor to our Website (“Visitor”) or as a user who has completed our registration process (“Members).”
+(Visitors and Members collectively referred to as “Users”).
+This policy does not apply to our collection and use of data about commercial properties contained in our Database, which is covered in our Fair Information Statement, available here /react-text –>

 2. The Information We Collect

 CompStak’s Services include the collection, aggregation, and organization of information about commercial properties, such as building information (including, but not limited to, building pictures), completed lease deal information (including, but not limited to, rental rates, leased squared footage, tenant names and real estate broker and salesperson names), sales transaction information (including, but not limited to price, buyer, seller, cap rate and NOI), and related property, tenant and market information.
 Members can provide such information for inclusion in our Database.
 By visiting our Website or becoming a Member, you are authorizing us to gather, parse, and retain data and information that you provide to us as necessary to deliver and support our Services.